 Reduce Invasive Pet and Plant Escapes (RIPPLE)

-To address this issue, the Reduce Invasive Pet and Plant Escapes (RIPPLE) program offers educational information to aquarium hobbyists and water gardeners about what to do with pet fish and overgrown plants so they do not get accidentally or purposely introduced into lakes and streams.
-Through RIPPLE, hobbyists and retailers receive aquatic plant and animal handling and disposal information, trainings and educational materials.
+To address this issue, the statewide Reduce Invasive Pet and Plant Escapes (RIPPLE) program offers educational information to aquarium and water gardener professionals, retailers and hobbyists about what to do with unwanted plants and animals so they do not get accidentally or purposely introduced into lakes and streams.

 Learn more about RIPPLE, including available educational videos and materials, on the State of Michigan's RIPPLE webpage.